-5.11 Change and reason for change in surface area of range

-Data contained within the Environment Agency Fish Population Database has been used to produce distribution maps for river lamprey.
+5.11 Change and reason for change in surface area of range Data contained within the Environment Agency Fish Population Database has been used to produce distribution maps for river lamprey.
 This data has been collated from both routine and ad-hoc Environment Agency fish surveys.
-Sea lamprey distribution is likely to be under-represented in England.
-Routine fish survey techniques have a low probability of capturing sea lamprey individuals due to their preference for habitat not readily assessed by electric fishing.
-In addition, lamprey ammocoetes are unlikely to be speciated due to difficulties with identification.
-These factors lead to a patchy recording of distribution across English rivers.

-6.6 Population size; Method used

-A detailed methodology used for population assessment at the 1 km2 resolution and the associated interpolation approach can be found in the Interagency Freshwater Group paper, Procedure for estimating population using 1km square resolution records data.

-6.8 Short term trend; Direction

-Records for sea lamprey are sporadic throughout the short term trend period and survey effort is not consistant across the species range.
+River lamprey distribution is likely to be under-represented in England as lamprey ammocoetes are unlikely to be speciated due to difficulties with identification.
+As it is not possible to distinguish between Lampetra planeri and Lampetra fluviatilis ammocoetes only L. fluviatilis records have been used in the range assessment (assumed to be adults), therefore, additional Lampetra records may be L. fluviatilis.
+6.6 Population size; Method used A detailed methodology used for population assessment at the 1 km2 resolution and the associated interpolation approach can be found in the Interagency Freshwater Group paper, Procedure for estimating population using 1km square resolution records data.
+6.8 Short term trend; Direction Records for river lamprey are sporadic throughout the short term trend period and survey effort is not consistant across the species range.
 It is therefore impossible to accurately assess a trend direction.
-The species is still being recorded across what is thought to be its natural range and there has been no significant increase in pressures, which suggests that the population is at least stable.
+The species is still being recorded across much of what is thought to be its natural range and there has been no significant increase in pressures, which suggests that the population is at least stable.
 The likelihood of an improving trend seems low because many of the artificial physical barriers to upstream migration that have blocked passage to historical spawning grounds are still in place.
-Where fish passes have been added, thery are generally unsuitable for sea lamprey.
+Where fish passes have been added, thery are generally unsuitable for river lamprey.
 However, the water quality of a number of English estuaries and rivers has improved in recent years, and this may have removed chemical barriers for migrating adults and improved ammocoete survival.

-6.12 Long term trend; Direction

-Due to varying levels of survey effort throughout the sea lamprey range, compunded by evidence of large between year fluctuations in the numbers of migrating sea lamprey, it is not possible to accurately assess population trends for this period.
-However, as the species has been consistantly recorded across much of its natural range and many of the barriers to sea lamprey migration have not changed significantly, the species is considered to be at least stable.
-In addition, both esturine and river water quality have improved markedly over the period in many areas which may benefit both adult and ammocoete survival.

-6.16 Change and reason for change in population size

-A detailed methodology used for population assessment at the 1 km2 resolution and the associated interpolation approach can be found in the Interagency Freshwater Group paper, Procedure for estimating population using 1km square resolution records data.
+6.12 Long term trend; Direction Due to varying levels of survey effort throughout the river lamprey range and changes in trapping / migration efficiency with inter year flow variation, it is not possible to accurately assess population trends for this period.
+However, as the species has been consistently recorded across much of its natural range and many of the barriers to river lamprey migration have not changed significantly, the species is considered to be at least stable.
+In addition, both esturine and river water quality have improved markedly over the period in many areas which may benefit both adult and ammocoete survival and remove chemical barriers to migration.
+6.16 Change and reason for change in population size A detailed methodology used for population assessment at the 1 km2 resolution and the associated interpolation approach can be found in the Interagency Freshwater Group paper, Procedure for estimating population using 1km square resolution records data.